Emily-Cathleen/rock-paper-scissors/README.md

 * CSS

 ## Future State
+* Application fully implements HTML that is accessible for individuals with visual disabilities.
-* I would like to create a button that links to a section with additional information about the elements in my game!
+* I would like to create a button that links to a section with additional information about the elements in my game.
 * [mycology](https://paulstamets.com/)
 * [bigfoot](https://freerangeamerican.us/lesser-known-bigfoot-legends/)

+## Challenges
+* Refactoring my code so that the separation of data model logic and DOM logic is clear and that all of my DOM manipulation is handled exclusively in main.js.

+## Wins
+* CSS - I am proud of my slyling for this site as compared to past projects.
+* I learned new tools for debugging code and feel that my understanding of class to class interaction has finally come full circle.

 ## Ackowledgements
 [Kristen Bair](https://github.com/kristenmb)